By: Brad Nuest, Space Science Educator

 Did you notice that you traced out a large arc across the southern sky?
 This imaginary line is called the ecliptic and is the path the sun takes through the sky.
 The planets are found along the ecliptic because the solar system is roughly on the same plane, so the planets follow the same path as the sun.

-Do I need any special equipment to see the planets?
 The only equipment you really need are your eyes, but if you have binoculars or a telescope, your view will be enhanced.
-Binoculars can show the four largest moons of Jupiter, and a telescope can reveal rings around Saturn, phases on Venus, and cloud bands on Jupiter.
+Binoculars can show the four largest Moons of Jupiter, and a telescope can reveal rings around Saturn, phases on Venus, and cloud bands on Jupiter.